 Just as the nocebo of the position can enact symptoms in programmed individuals, a specialized back pain chair might relieve the symptoms through psychoemotional suggestion alone.
 These are points to consider, before spending a month’s wages on an overpriced and unnecessary specialty chair.

-Sitting with a Herniated Disc Fixes
+Sitting with a Herniated Disc Causes Pain

 I spent much time and money looking for the perfect chair when my back pain was at its fiercest.
 I tried a variety of styles, but none truly provided the herniated disc relief that I sought.
 Driving was a particular misery and I found very little comfort when in a car seat.
 I travel often and my frequent trips to Asia were a nightmare, with 30 hours spent in the air not uncommon.